ilevkivskyi/com2ann/README.md

 For working with stubs, there are two additional options for assignments:
 `--drop-ellipsis` and `--drop-none`.
-They will result in omitting the redundant r.h.s.
+They will result in omitting the redundant right hand sides.
 For example, this:
 ```python
 var = ...  # type: List[int]
 class Test:
     attr = None  # type: str
 ```
-will be translated with such options into:
+will be translated with such options to:
 ```python
 var: List[int]
 class Test: